sukritishuk/ML_ZoomCamp_Article/README.md

 Thus, by using both methods, plotting the rolling statistics and analyzing ADF test results we determined that our **Amazon time series was Non-Stationary**.
 Next, we had to work towards making our time series stationary before applying any Machine Learning modelling techniques.

  ## Making a Time Series Stationary  -

  As we discussed earlier, to proceed with any time series analysis using models, we needed to stationarize our Amazon stock time series.

  If the time series is non-stationary the below methods can be used to make them stationary:-
+ * De-trending the time series
+ * Differencing the time series

+### De-trending the time series:

- * **De-trending the time series** - This method removes the underlying trend in the time series by standardizing it.
+This method removes the underlying trend in the time series by standardizing it.
 It subtracts the mean and divides the result by the standard deviation of the data sample.
 This has the effect of transforming the data to have mean of zero, or centered, with a standard deviation of 1.
 Then the ADF test is performed on the de-trended time series to confirm the results.

 The ADF test results on de-trended stock data for Amazon below, shows a p=value < 0.05 and also a negative Test statistic, which means that the Amazon time series has become stationary now.